aa0051320/Pages/_Diablo_IV/SNS.md

 # YouTube

 ## Title
-Ice Shards, Lord Zir
+Ice Shards, Echo Of Lilith (Uber Lilith)

 ## Comment
-Patch 1.2.0, Eternal Realm
+Patch 1.2.1, Eternal Realm
-Sorcerer, Ancient’s Seat
+Sorcerer, Echo of Hatred

 Build Plan: https://d4builds.gg/builds/6772f794-db2e-4bf3-90be-6e6fe4897bdc/
 Latest Build Plan may fix some issue, so Build Plan may not match the content of the video